-To reduce flood stages across all frequency flood events a 25,000 cfs pump station is presented adjacent to the Steele Bayou structure.
-To minimize and/or avoid potential adverse project impacts on the environment and still meet the goals of the project discussed in Chapter 2, two different operations were presented; water levels managed at 90.0 ft during crop season (16Mar-15Oct) and up to 93.0 ft during noncrop season (16 October -15 March).
+To reduce flood stages across all frequency flood events, a 25,000 cfs pump station is presented adjacent to the Steele Bayou Water Control Structure (WCS).
+To minimize and/or avoid potential adverse project impacts on the environment and still meet the goals of the project discussed in Chapter 2, two different operations were presented; water levels managed at 90.0 ft NGVD during crop season (16 March -15 October) and up to 93.0 ft NGVD during non-crop season (16 October -15 March).